Three Reasons to Standardize Fluid System Components in Major Oil and Gas Construction Projects

-While fluid system applications and components often represent a minor percentage of the total construction project cost, the benefits of standardizing the selection of valves, small bore tubing, and tube fittings from a single, reliable supplier can be significant.
+While fluid system components and their applications often represent a minor percentage of the total construction project cost, the benefits of standardizing fluid system components—ideally from a single reliable supplier—can be significant.
 Here are a few reasons why:

-#1: It can help optimize labor and total system expenses.
-Today’s oil and gas new facility construction projects are, in some instances, the size of a medium-sized city, making the scope and volume of purchase decisions a major consideration for owners.
-One of the main opportunities to control costs is to take advantage of standardization and repetition of applications and components wherever possible.
+Today’s oil and gas construction projects are, in some instances, the size of a city, making the scope and volume of purchase decisions quite considerable for owners.
+Because of this scale, one opportunity to control costs is to take advantage of standardization and repetition of applications and components wherever possible.

-This practice is especially advantageous with fluid systems, as tube and tube fitting uniformity and consistency are essential for reliable fluid and sampling system operation.
+This practice is especially advantageous with small-bore fluid systems, as tube and tube fitting uniformity and consistency play a significant role in establishing reliable fluid and sampling system operation.
 For example, standardization can help offset a lack of expertise in installation, maintenance, and operation for crews, allowing them to avoid working with different systems and components from a variety of manufacturers.
 Once contractors learn how to reliably install one type of tube and fitting, it becomes easier to perform installations across more systems.
-This process can also reduce rework by adhering to more consistent installation, operation, and maintenance protocols.
+Adhering to more consistent installation, operation, and maintenance protocols can also reduce rework.

-While high-quality, durably manufactured components can cost more on a per-unit basis, their importance in maintaining fluid system integrity in these processing facilities makes an investment in them worthwhile.
-This upfront cost can more than pay for itself by reducing maintenance, repair, and operations (MRO) expenses over the life of the system, helping contribute to lower total lifetime cost of ownership.
+While high-quality, durably manufactured components can cost more on a per-unit basis, their ability to promote fluid system integrity in processing facility applications makes an investment in them worthwhile.
+This upfront cost can more than pay for itself by reducing maintenance, repair, and operations (MRO) expenses over the life of the system, helping contribute to lower total cost of ownership.

-#2.
-It helps keep all EPCCs on the same page.
-Given the importance of fluid system applications throughout oil and gas construction projects, many projects have become increasingly specialized depending on the chemical process.
+Many fluid system packages in modern oil and gas production have become increasingly specialized.
 For this reason, it has become more common for owner-operators to work with a variety of different engineering, procurement, construction, and commissioning (EPCC) vendors depending upon the requirements of each application.

-The more EPCCs that are on-site working on different critical applications, the more beneficial it can be to standardize a specific make of tube, tube fittings, or other components sitewide.
-This strategy makes it simpler for owner-operators to validate proper installation, maintain all fluid equipment throughout its lifetime, and avoid incompatibility between different parts across the entirety of the complex.
+The more EPCCs that are onsite working on different critical applications, the more beneficial it can be to standardize a specific make of tube, tube fitting, or other components sitewide.
+This strategy makes it simpler for owner-operators to validate proper installation, maintain all fluid equipment throughout its lifetime, and avoid incompatibility between different components across the entirety of the complex.

-Additionally, major oil and gas projects increasingly involve EPCCs from around the globe based on their specialties, each with differing levels of knowledge and expertise about fluid system components and design.
-Specifying one reliable supplier, ideally one with a global reach that can help coordinate supply and navigate language barriers, can help all EPCCs gain a common understanding of the performance characteristics of the materials being used.
+Additionally, major oil and gas projects increasingly involve EPCCs from around the globe, each with differing specialties and levels of expertise in fluid system component selection, installation, and system design.
+Specifying component suppliers with global reach can help coordinate supply and navigate language barriers.
+A single supplier may also be able to help foster a common understanding of the components being used among different EPCCs throughout the project.
 This can eliminate some complexities during the front-end engineering and design (FEED) stage and help set up the remainder of the project for success.

-#3: It ensures quality across the entire project.
-In addition to easier maintenance and parts compatibility across facilities, standardization with a reliable supplier ensures one thing over all: All critical fluid systems are made up of high-quality components that perform as specified.
+In addition to promoting easier maintenance and parts compatibility across facilities, standardization with a reliable supplier ensures one thing over all: All critical fluid systems are made up of high-quality components that perform as specified.

 When specifying fluid system components for oil and gas projects of any size, it is important to remember that not all tubes, fittings, and valves are created equal.
-Selecting components that are designed to maintain leak-tight performance, and that are made from higher-quality alloys that better resist corrosion, can help operators minimize risk of leaks, maintenance issues, and potential safety hazards.
-When all fluid systems are made up of such components and materials, owner-operators can expect high performance for the lifetime of their operations.
+Specifying components that are designed to maintain long-term performance can help operators minimize risk of leaks, maintenance issues, and potential safety hazards.
+Higher-quality alloys can additionally help improve corrosion resistance over time.
+When all fluid systems are made up of optimized components and materials, owner-operators can reasonably expect high performance for the lifetime of their operations.